adrianbrandt/adrianbrandt/README.md

 Feel free to use my work in any situation.
 Would appreciate if i was included or tagged in projects my work is used in, so i can see how my code is being used!<br />
 <br />PS!<br />
-Repositories tagged with "---Assignement" is tasks where my school has posted pseudo code where we had to find the best solutions for the task we were provided.
+Repositories tagged with "---Assignement" is tasks where my professor has posted pseudo code where i had to find the best solutions for the provided task.
 With this said i cannot take credit for all the work done in the marked Repositories.<br />
 Repositories tagged with "---Work" is code i have used to solve tasks as a developer at Telia.